 Drukhari can only sustain their souls (and thus survive) by directly feeding off the pain and suffering of others; they literally live off torturing people.
 As a result, they are a civilisation that runs on a steady diet of slaves, taken in constant piratical raids on anyone and everyone they can reach from their hidden city of Commorragh.

 On the tabletop, the Drukhari are one of the fastest Warhammer 40k armies around, usually relying on their nippy flying gunboats to get right into the fight as soon as the game begins.
-These then throw open the hatches, disgorging squads of Kabalite Warriors to lay covering fire with their needle rifles, and packs of drug-fuelled Wyches to carve enemies up in close combat.
+Kabalite Warriors can fire freely from the open backs, while packs of drug-fuelled Wyches leap off to carve enemies up in close combat.
 When necessary, these shock troops get backup from the horrific flesh-constructs of the Haemonculus Covens: patchwork warriors sewn together from bits of various unfortunate test subjects.

 If you can’t wait to launch bloodthirsty raiding parties of your own, read our complete Drukhari army guide for more info.